-4.5 Hydraulic Problems
+4.4 Hydraulic Problems

 PROBLEM CAUSE SOLUTION You Can Actuate Any Hydraulic Handle, But Get No Response From The Pump.
 Carriage not positioned properly to provide drive signal to the hydraulic control Make sure carriage contact bracket is adjusted far enough forward for battery positive contact to touch strip on main tube.
 Check contact and strip for tarnish or loose wires.
 Clean as necessary Poor ground connection.
 Check negative contact and lower rail.
 Check contact and rail for tarnish or loose wires.
 Clean as neccesary.
 Circuit breaker tripped Reset breaker.
-Low or dead battery Test battery amperage capability (such as low battery charge, low alternator ouput, defective voltage regulator, bad battery cell, battery age deterioration, etc.).
-Replace or recharge as necessary Defective pump motor Replace Poor cable connection Check cable connection.
+Defective pump motor Replace Poor cable connection Check cable connection.
 Defective motor pump contactor Replace You Can Get Response From the Pump By Actuating All But One or Two Handles Valve assembly switch contacts are not properly adjusted Locate the valve switch at the bottom of the valve assembly.
 Use a 3MM allen wrench to loosen the set screw on each of the five switch contacts.
 Press each contact to the valve block and tighten the contact set screw to secure in place.
 CAUTION!
 Do not overtighten!
 NOTE: Do not adjust the valve switch or switch spring; they have been preset at the factory.

-PROBLEM CAUSE SOLUTION Pump Motor Runs With Little Or No Response From The Cylinders Low battery Test battery.
-Recharge or replace as necessary Low fluid level Check fluid level.
+PROBLEM CAUSE SOLUTION Low fluid level Check fluid level.
 Add an all-season hydraulic fluid such as Amoco Rycon Oil MV or Mobil Multipurpose ATF (automatic transmission fluid) until level is 4 - 4 1/2" from bottom of reservoir with all cylinders retracted Pressure relief valve moved from proper setting Adjust pressure relief valve.
 Low air temperature causing oil to thicken Allow fluid to warm up.
 Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Exxon/Esso Univis J26).
 Pump Motor Runs Continuously When Power Contact Is Made Solenoid is stuck closed Tapping the solenoid may solve this problem temporarily.
 Replace solenoid.
 Fluid Leaks From Around Cylinder Piston Ram Worn seals Replace seals in cylinder.
 Check piston ram for abrasive weld that may be causing premature seal failure Fluid Leak Around Pump Box Loose seal or fitting Wipe pump off completely to locate cause of lead.
 You may have to unbolt the pump to wipe behind it.
 NOTE : Movement of the sawmill can cause fluid to slosh up into the foam filter in the reservoir cap, and subsequently spray out, giving the appearance that fluid is leaking from the pump

 PROBLEM CAUSE SOLUTION Hydraulic Side Supports Go Down Before Or At Same Time As Log Turner Dirt in sequence valve Remove sequence valves and clean thoroughly with kerosene.
 NOTE: Be sure to reassemble the valve and install it in its original position on the cylinder Retainer in sequence valve worn Replace sequence valve Low air temperature causing oil to thicken Allow fluid to warm up.
 Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Exxon/Esso Univis J26).
 Hydraulic Turner Goes Up Before Or At Same Time As Side Supports Spring weakening in sequence valve Locate sequence valve at top of turner cylinder.
 Turn heavy spring in about 1/4 turn Dirt in sequence valve Remove sequence valves and clean thoroughly with kerosene.
-NOTE : Be sure to reassemble the valve and install it in its original position on the cylinder Retainer in sequence valve worn Replace sequence valve Low air temperature causing oil to thicken Allow fluid to warm up.
+NOTE: Be sure to reassemble the valve and install it in its original position on the cylinder Retainer in sequence valve worn Replace sequence valve Low air temperature causing oil to thicken Allow fluid to warm up.
 Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Exxon/Esso Univis J26).
 Spring weakening in sequence valve Locate sequence valve at bottom of turner cylinder.
 Turn heavy spring in about 1/4 turn

-4.6 Engine/Motor Drive Pulleys Alignment
+4.5 Engine/Motor Drive Pulleys Alignment